-I'm right in the middle of Old Fashioned Favorites Week.
-For me cooking with Cast Iron is old fashioned so, I thought it would be fitting to post on how to season and care for cast iron cookware along with a recipe.
+Were right in the middle of Old Fashioned Favorites Week.
+For me cooking with cast Iron is old fashioned so, I thought it would post about how to season and care for cast iron cookware.
+As well as the recipe for those lovely buttermilk biscuits pictured above.
+Anytime, I post a recipe that uses my cast iron skillet, I get questions on how to care for cast iron, so I thought this would be the perfect opportunity to cover all of that.

-Growing up I remember my mother cooking with cast iron skillets and I never understood her love for them.
-Well, I have come to find out it is definitely a Southern Thing!!!
-And all I can say is I ♥ my Cast Iron Skillets!
+Growing up, I remember my mother cooking with cast iron and I never understood her love for them.
+Well, I have come to find out it is definitely a Southern Thang!
+And all I can say is, I love my cast iron just as much as my mother did.

-I don't know what I would do without my cast iron skillets.
-The cooking possibilities are endless and every true southerner knows the only way to cook good cornbread is to use a cast iron skillet.
+I don't what I would would do without them, because the cooking possibilities are endless and every true southerner knows the only way to cook perfect cornbread and biscuits is by using cast iron.

 That's just someone who hasn't been properly taught how to care for and clean for cast iron.
-Well I'm here to tell you how to do so, that way you to can enjoy the love of Cast Iron Cooking.
+Well I'm here to tell you how to to so, that way you to can enjoy the love of Cast Iron Cooking just as much as I do.
+Once you cook with a cast iron skillet and learn all the basics, you will wonder WHY you haven't cooked with cast iron sooner.

-First off after you purchase your cast iron cookware or skillet it will need to be seasoned.
+To begin if you purchase an un-seasoned cast iron piece, it will need to be seasoned before using.
 Follow these simple steps below to season your new best friend.

 Whichever route you choose, be sure not to scrub too vigorously, and take care not to submerge the pan in a sink full of water.
 This could cause damage to the seasoning on the pan.
 I have owned my cast iron skillets for 15 + years and have never run into a problems by washing them in mild soapy water.